 \section{Conclusion}

-The promise of foundation models, in principle, lies in effective and robust feature learning, feature re-usability, and label efficiency.
-Our critical analysis of the state-of-the-art EEG-FMs indicates that the first-generation EEG-FMs, inspired by their counterparts in the mainstream vision and language domains, have made early, moderate strides in realizing this promise for the EEG domain.
-However, to develop universal, robust, and general-purpose EEG feature extractors, next-generation EEG-FMs must prioritize substantial scaling efforts, principled and trustworthy self-supervised representation learning, and practically relevant evaluations.
-In addition to technical modeling, we believe that future research should also pursue the collaborative development of meaningful EEG benchmarks, applications, and model evaluation schemes that can measurably track the real-world readiness and impact of EEG-FMs.
+The promise of EEG foundation models, in principle, lies in effective and robust feature learning, feature re-usability, and label efficiency.
+Our critical analysis of ten early EEG-FMs indicates that these efforts, inspired by their counterparts in the mainstream vision and language domains, have made moderate strides in realizing this promise for the EEG domain.
+However, to develop universal, robust, and general-purpose EEG feature extractors, future EEG-FMs must prioritize substantial scaling efforts, principled and trustworthy self-supervised representation learning, and practically relevant evaluations.
+In addition to technical modeling, we believe that future research should also pursue the collaborative development of meaningful EEG benchmarks, including standardized datasets, applications, and holistic model evaluation schemes that can measurably track the real-world readiness and impact of EEG-FMs.
 With sustained efforts in these directions, EEG-FMs are poised to advance scientific research, brain-computer interfaces, and clinical decision support systems.